 The performance criteria in terms of vulnerability to external fire exposure can be satisfied where the roof covering follows the guidance in the following table.
-The classification methodology is contained in BS EN 13501-5: 2005.
+The classification methodology is contained in BS EN 13501-5: 2016.

-Table 2.10 Classification for roofs / roof coverings exposed to external fire
+Table 2.12 Classification for roofs / roof coverings exposed to external fire

 Classification for roofs / roof coverings exposed to external fire Broof (t4) a.
 No penetration of roof system within 60 minutes b.
-In preliminary test, after withdrawal of the test flame specimens burn for less than 5 minutes c.
-In preliminary test, flame spread less than 0.38m across region of burning
+In preliminary test, after withdrawal of the test flame, specimens burn for less than 5 minutes c.
+In preliminary test, flame spread less than 0.38m across region of burning Croof (t4) a.

-Classification for roofs / roof Classification for roofs / roof coverings exposed to external fire Croof (t4) a.
 No penetration of roof system within 30 minutes b.
 In preliminary test, after withdrawal of the test flame, specimens burn for less than 5 minutes c.
-In preliminary test, flame spread less than 0.38m across region of burning Droof (t4) Roof system is penetrated within 30 minutes but is penetrated in the preliminary test b.
+In preliminary test, flame spread less than 0.38m across region of burning Droof (t4) a.
+Roof system is penetrated within 30 minutes but is not penetrated in the preliminary test b.
 In preliminary test, after withdrawal of the test flame, specimens burn for less than 5 minutes c.
 In preliminary test, flame spread less than 0.38m across region of burning Eroof (t4) a.
 Roof system is penetrated within 30 minutes but is not penetrated in the preliminary test b.
 Flame spread is not controlled Froof (t4) a.
 No performance determined

-Table 2.11 Vulnerability of roof coverings
+Table 2.13 Vulnerability of roof coverings